Derrc/cp/README.md

-# USACO
+# CP

-Solutions for various USACO and CSES problems for my own practice
+Solutions for various CP problems for my own practice